AEmilioDiStefano/client-server-development/README.md

 Make sure that your connection variables (labeled toward the top of the CRUD.py document) are correct including your username (USER), password (PASS), host address (HOST), port number (PORT), database (DB), and collection (COL).

-If you are unsure of the appropriate hostname and port to use, this information will appear after you have opened the mongosh shell, as depicted below:
+If you are unsure of the appropriate host and port to use, this information will appear after you have opened the mongosh shell, as depicted below: